 Near the Florence Cathedral aka il Duomo and looking for a bite to eat?
-You may be standing in front of a restaurants and wondering if it is an authentic Trattoria or an overpriced tourist trap?
+You may be standing in front of a restaurant and wondering if it is an authentic Trattoria or an overpriced tourist trap?
 We’ve been there before so we created this list of the best places to eat within a short walk from the Duomo in the Center of Florence.

 Top 12 Places to Eat Near The Florence Cathedral aka Il Duomo